 What to do in Brasov?
 Lots of tips! + VIDEO

 My favorite city in Romania is by far Brasov.
-The city is surrounded by forests, mountains and castles, you will find a lot of cute restaurants here and everything in the city center is within walking distance.
+The city is surrounded by forests, mountains and castles, you will find a lot of cute coffee places here (where you can sit with your laptop as well) and everything in the city center is within walking distance.
 Besides that they love ice cream, pies and desserts in Brasov!
 It’s the perfect base and it’s a cheap destination for travellers as well.
 But what to do in Brasov and surroundings?
 I stayed more than 2 months in Brasov, so I have a lot of cool places to share with you in and around the city.
 Get a cup of coffee or tea, because this is gonna be a huge blog with a lot of tips!

 Keep in mind: most sights and museums are closed on Mondays in Romania!
 Castle Bran is one of the only places that is open on Mondays.

 What to do in Brasov, Romania?